gmcastil/vimrc/doc/workflow.md

 # Workflow Changes

-1. Instead of searching for a pattern and then using `n` and `N` to navigagte through the entire document, use `vimgrep` and the quickfix window to more clearly process the search results.
-This can even be done with multiple documents
+1. Instead of searching for a pattern and then using `n` and `N` to navigate through the entire document, use `vimgrep` and the quickfix window to more clearly process the search results.
+This can even be done with multiple documents.

 2. Instead of repeating the last substitute command by paging through the command history, the last substitute command can be reused using `&`.
 This